 Lucas Vorsterman was an engraver employed by Rubens from about 1617 – 1621, after which time there was a falling out between the two.
 The original idea was to get some idea of whether the original Penitent Mary Magdalene with Martha painting had been located.
 This painting was engraved by Lucas Vorsterman and the engraving bears a script giving Rubens rights of authorship.
 I tried to limit my selection of engravings to those bearing some recognition of Rubens rights which would indicate a probable production during Vorstermans time of employment there.
 I used a book called LUCAS VORSTERMAN 1595-1675 et son oeuvre grave by Henri Hymans which covers all the engravings that I selected for research and I used his numbering system to refer to the works.
 An etcher making a copy of a painting will make the engraving the same as the painting but when the engraving is printed, the image will come off the metal plate in reverse.
 If a painting and the engraving are in the same direction it is a good indication that the painting is a copy made from the engraving.
 There will always be certain differences in engravings from an oil painting.
 It is especially hard to reproduce things like clouds or light rays through engraving so some differences there are to be expected.

 Hymans #1: Lot, wife and daughters exiting Sodom Circa 1620 – Original Oil is in the Ringling Brothers Museum.
-The engraving is true to the oil but reversed.
+The engraving is true to the oil and reversed.
 There are some differences in the form of the clouds in the background.
+The Corpus Rubenianum lists the engraving as after this version.

-Hymans #4: Job tormented by his wife and demons – Copy 2 in Louvre has some differences in the placement of lumber left side, is same direction as engraving and is listed as after Rubens.
-Original seems lost.
+Hymans #4: Job tormented by his wife and demons – Copy 2 in Louvre has some differences in the placement of lumber left side, is same direction as the engraving and is listed as after Rubens.
+Corpus Rubenianum Volume 3 #55 notes it was formerly in St Nicholas’s Church in Brussels and was destroyed by fire in 1695.

-Hymans #5: Suzanne and the elders circa 1620 – Vorsterman drawing also exists.
+Hymans #5: Suzanne and the elders circa 1620 – The Corpus Rubenianum Volume 3, #62 lists the original as lost.
+A Vorsterman drawing exists.
 Rubens’ work is visible in Jan Steen’s Il Vecchio Malato in Moscow.
 The 1967 Bulletin des Musées Royaux des Beaux Arts de Belgique, Brussels, pp. 7-21, carries a photo of another version of the Shipley work, ‘P.P.
 Rubens. . .e il Tema della Susanna Al Bagno’, in the Adolf Schung Collection, Ansbach.
 Rubens also painted two other versions of Susannah and the Elders.
 The one that is most closely related to the Shipley work is is dated 1607-8 and was in the Galerie Borghese in Rome now Hermitage.
 The other version was painted in 1609-10 and is in the Museo de la Real Academia de San Fernando, Madrid.
-Original seems lost.
-A drawing exists which does not include the urn and jewels on the step but does have the foot of the right elder visible, Drawing is reversed from etching.
+A drawing by Vorsterman exists which does not include the urn and jewels on the step but does have the foot of the right elder visible, Drawing is reversed from the etching.

 Hymans#7 – Adoration of the shepherds.
 Wide version circa 1620.
 Painting by Rubens in Musée des Beaux-Arts, Marseille, originally part of the predella for the St John church in Malines/Mechelen.
 Preparatory drawing in the Musée du Louvre, Paris (inv.
 20318), probably by Van Dyck and retouched by Rubens.
 The walking stick from the engraving is missing in the painting and from the preparatory drawing.
 I find no other versions of this painting and thus conclude it is the original and that Vorsterman has added a walking stick.